Emoji Reactions on Telegram: Unreliable Indicators of Emotional Resonance: Abstract

 \section{Abstract}

-Emoji reactions are a frequently used feature of messaging platforms.
-Prior work mainly interpreted emojis as indicators of emotional resonance or user sentiment.
-However, emoji reactions may instead reflect broader social dynamics.
-Here, we investigate the communicative function of emoji reactions on Telegram by analyzing the relationship between the emotional and rhetorical content of messages and the emoji reactions they receive.
-We collect and analyze over 650k Telegram messages that received at least one emoji reaction.
-We annotate each message with sentiment, emotion, persuasion strategy, and speech act labels, and infer the sentiment and emotion of emoji reactions using both lexicons and large languages.
-We find a systematic mismatch between message sentiment and reaction sentiment, with positive reactions dominating even when the message is neutral or negative.
-We show that this pattern remains consistent across rhetorical strategies and emotional tones, suggesting that emoji reactions may signal a degree of social approval rather than reflecting emotional resonance.
-Finally, we shed light on the communicative strategies that predict greater emoji engagement.
-These findings have methodological implications for sentiment analysis, as interpreting emoji reactions as direct proxies for emotional response may be misleading.
+Emoji reactions are a frequently used feature of messaging platforms, yet their communicative role remains understudied.
+Prior work on emojis has focused predominantly on in-text usage, showing that emojis embedded in messages tend to amplify and mirror the author's affective tone.
+This evidence has often been extended to emoji reactions, treating them as indicators of emotional resonance or user sentiment.
+However, they may reflect broader social dynamics.
+Here, we investigate the communicative function of emoji reactions on Telegram.
+We analyze over 650k crypto-related messages that received at least one reaction, annotating each with sentiment, emotion, persuasion strategy, and speech act labels, and inferring the sentiment and emotion of emoji reactions using both lexicons and LLMs.
+We uncover a systematic mismatch between message and reaction sentiment, with positive reactions dominating even for neutral or negative content.
+This pattern persists across rhetorical strategies and emotional tones, indicating that emojis used as reactions do not reliably function as indicators of emotional mirroring or resonance of the content, in contrast to findings reported for in-text emojis.
+Finally, we identify the features that most predict emoji engagement.
+Overall, our findings caution against treating emoji reactions as sentiment labels, highlighting the need for more nuanced approaches in sentiment and engagement analysis.